mlk5060/tdd-example/README.md

     - A musician only needs their `name` and `best song` to be stored.
     - There should only be one entry for each musician.
 2. We need a way to retrieve a musician and their best song based on their name.
+3. We want to allow upvotes on an entry.

 ## Directory/file structure